Chart Color Schemes

 An assessment of population growth drivers in Emerald reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the suburb of Emerald (Qld) is around 16,076.
-This reflects an increase of 1,172 people since the 2021 Census, which reported a population of 14,904.
-The change was inferred from AreaSearch's estimate of the resident population at 16,017 following examination of ABS's latest ERP data release in June 2024 and an additional 220 validated new addresses since the Census date.
-This results in a density ratio of 19.3 persons per square kilometer.
-Emerald's growth rate of 7.9% since the 2021 census exceeded both the SA3 area (6.2%) and SA4 region, indicating it as a growth leader.
-Natural growth contributed approximately 62.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+As of November 2025, the estimated population of the Emerald (Qld) statistical area (Lv2) is around 16,041, reflecting a growth of 1,137 people since the 2021 Census.
+This increase equates to a 7.6% rise from the previous population figure of 14,904.
+The change is inferred from AreaSearch's estimation of the resident population at 16,015 following examination of ABS' latest ERP data release in June 2024 and an additional 220 validated new addresses since the Census date.
+This level of population results in a density ratio of 19.2 persons per square kilometer.
+The Emerald (Qld) (SA2) experienced a higher growth rate compared to its SA3 area (5.9%) and SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 62.0% of overall population gains during recent periods, although all migration drivers were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 using 2022 data.
-Future population dynamics anticipate an increase just below the median of Australian non-metropolitan areas, with the area expected to expand by 1,426 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 8.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
+Future population dynamics anticipate a median increase of Australian non-metropolitan areas by 2041, with the Emerald (Qld) (SA2) expected to expand by 1,426 persons over these 17 years, reflecting an 8.6% total increase.

 Frequently Asked Questions - Population